Texas Recreational Road 3

 Recreational Road 3 (RE 3) is a Recreational Road located in Fannin County in North Texas.
 The 2 mi long highway connects Bonham City Lake Recreation Area to Farm to Market Road 273 (FM 273) and the city of Bonham.
-The road travels in a generally west-east alignment through mixed rural-residential land along the southern shore of Lake Bonham.
+The road travels in a generally west–east alignment through mixed rural-residential land along the southern shore of Lake Bonham.
 Its eastern terminus is at County Road 2619 (CR 2610) on the eastern border of the recreation area.
 The highway was designated in 1970 when the City of Bonham requested the Texas State Highway Commission build a highway to connect its newly-created City Lake park to the state highway network.
 The road was constructed in 1972 after two years of delays over right-of-way issues largely over the route of an existing dirt track.

 Route description

 RE 3 begins at a T-intersection with FM 273 (White Shed Road) in the unincorporated community of White Shed approximately 1 mi north of the city of Bonham.
 Along its entire length, the highway runs as a two-lane, undivided roadway.
 For its first 0.8 mi, the route travels in a northeastern direction.
 The roadway makes two wide bends through largely agricultural land along this stretch.
 After intersecting Circle Drive, approximately 0.8 mi into its course, the highway travels into more residential and densely forested areas along the southern shore of Lake Bonham.
 Near its midpoint, the road intersects County Road 2607 (CR 2607), a residential street which travels southward.
 Continuing eastward, the highway passes two additional residential streets to its north and a large self storage facility to its south.
 After a T-intersection with CR 2608 to the south, the roadway passes Bonham City Lake Recreation Area (Lake Bonham Park) to its north.
 The park provides publicly accessible recreational facilities on Lake Bonham, including a boat ramp, restrooms, and camping sites.
 At the eastern edge of the park, the road reaches its eastern terminus, an intersection with CR 2610 (Old Bonham Lake Road), after traveling a total distance of 2.037 mi.

+According to TxDOT, traffic along the highway is higher at its western end, which, in 2021, averaged 1,179 vehicles per day, while its eastern terminus averaged only 248 vehicles a day.